daryna-hnidash/job-finder-app/README.md

 - Formik with Yup: Used for form handling and validation.
 - Axios with SWR Hooks (useSWR): Used for making queries to the LetScrape API and handling data fetching.

+## Getting Started
+1. Clone the repository.
+2. Install dependencies using npm install.
+3. Run the development server using npm run dev.
+4. Start exploring and contributing to the project!

+*by Daryna Hnidash*